 \end{lemma}

 \begin{proposition} Let $G=K_n$ and let $T_s$ be a star spanning tree of $G$.
 Then the following property holds

 where $T$ is any spanning tree of $G$.

 Proof.
-We shall prove the proposition by contradiction.
+We shall proceed by contradiction.
 Suppose that a spanning tree $T$ and a tree-cycle $c$ of $T$ exist such that:

-We can assume that $c$ is transitless because, if it's not the case, by lemma \ref{lemmatransitless} we can build a spanning tree $T'$ such that $\cap_{T'}(c) < \cap_{T}(c)$.
+We can assume that $c$ is transitless because, if this weren't the case, by Lemma \ref{lemmatransitless} we could build a spanning tree $T'$ such that $\cap_{T'}(c) < \cap_{T}(c)$.
 In this context the inequality can be expressed as

 Expanding and simplifying the expression we have

 The roots of this quadratic polynomial are: $r_1 = 3$ and $r_2 = 2(n-2)$.
 We should consider two cases depending on the relation of the roots: